Where to Play Pickleball in Memphis

 500 Poplar View Parkway, Collierville, TN

 For those ages 50 and up, The Linda Kerley Center offers a perfect place to learn and play.
 Lessons cost $40 for four classes, equipment included.
-To register for lessons, call 901-457-2769.
 For those looking to “dink” around without lessons, open play is held several days a week at both The Linda Kerley Center and Collierville Community Center.
+Open play is $10 for 5 days or $20 for 10 days for residents or $25 and $50 for non-residents.

 For open play, pickleballers need to bring their own equipment.
 The pickleball schedule is updated each month on The Linda Kerley Center’s website.